-Communicating your USP starts while you’re testing it, and continues after you think you’ve got it right.
+Communicating your Unique Selling Proposition (USP) starts while you’re testing it, and continues after you think you’ve got it right.

 When you come to the realization you’ve got a product that solves a real solution and you’ve dialed in your messaging (via A/B testing) to where people are responding and buying, you get active.